dcmi/dctap-python/docs/elements/valueDataType/index.rst

 Because datatypes are identified by IRI, this module issues a warning if a non-IRI keyword is encountered.
-Users not interested in compatability with RDF can safely ignore such a warning.
+Users not interested in compatibility with RDF can safely ignore such a warning.

 .. csv-table::